Early years maths

 Counting activities eyfs

 Using wheat hoops to fill in the Numicon spaces- helps support understanding of conservation of number.
 (Please be aware may cause an allergic reaction for those with nut allergies)

 A fun way to explore with numicon.
 Children can work out adding and taking away with numicon for a prompt.

-Make a house with numicon..what's the value of the house?
+Make a house with numicon.

 My team made a large Numicon board for outside.
 The children often match the large Numicon to this.
 Here they were adding large coins to the holes.

 I love it when a project crosses curriculum boundaries, and connects the dots among different areas of study -- say, Soc.

 14 Likes, 1 Comments - Foundation Team - Ella & Nicky (@eyfsbadgerclass) on Instagram: “We are doing subtraction this week.
 This is one of our subtraction activities using numicon.
 The…”

 The aim of the activity is to use the least number of Numicon pieces to make the square.
 Very good visual perceptual skills development.